awirayaksa/claudia/README.md

 ## 🙏 Acknowledgments

-- **Anthropic** - For making Claude, the AI we're trying to imitate
+- **Anthropic** - For making Claude, the big brother we're emulating
 - **Open WebUI** - For the backend we're too lazy to build
 - **Stack Overflow** - For 90% of the code
 - **GitHub Copilot** - For the other 10%